 |Family||Fabaceae, Subfamily Mimosoideae|

 "Shrub or tree 2–8 m high."
 (WorldWideWattle ver.
 2)

 "...mainly in calcareous sands or loam."
 (WorldWideWattle ver.
 2)

 A unique Acacia with curly pods and large, attractive seeds.
 It's distribution and ecological settings predict this would be a useful Acacia species for mining rehabilitation.
 However it has not materialised in the quantities required for that purpose.
-This may change at some point.
 Within our Queensland to northern NSW areas of operation Acacia oswaldii is generally hard to recognise amongst its co-inhabitants and appears singly or in very small groups.

 "Widespread and scattered in arid, semi-arid and subtropical areas in all mainland states S of 19 Lat.
 S; mainly in calcareous sands or loam."
 (WorldWideWattle ver.
 2)

 WorldWideWattle ver.
 2. Published on the internet at: www.worldwidewattle.com [Accessed on Nov 21, 2019]